rmbw74/BangazonApi/README.md

 export BANGAZON="[ABSOLUTE PATH TO DB FILE]"
 1. you must replace everything within the quotes with the absolute path to where your database file will reside.
 By default, the program will create the db file in the root of the project.

+## Setting host file to access the Bangazon API.
+By default the Bangazon Api only allows external requests from the bangazon.com domain. follow these steps to modify your host file in order to comply with CORS policy

 ## creating the database
 The banagazon api by default will create a seeded database with test information.
 If you wish to start with a completely empty database you must follow these steps.
 If you want to start with the default seeded database, skip to step 4